 Brief History of Corton (please click on link to read Michael Soanes' history of Corton) or further information can be found at http://www.british-history.ac.uk/no-series/suffolk...

-Jeremiah was also responsible for building the Methodist Chapel (1874), the Village Hall with the bowling green (1881), Anchor Cafe in The Street (now turned into houses), Almshouses and cottages for worked on his estate.
+Jeremiah was also responsible for building the Methodist Chapel (1874), the Village Hall with the Bowling Green (1881), Anchor Cafe in The Street (now turned into houses), Almshouses and cottages for the people who worked on his estate.
 He also funded the building of the school.

 Jeremiah spent £70,000 on a sea wall in the 1870s to try to prevent coastal erosion but this started to crumble in 1903 and by 1917 'The Clyffe' was in such a dangerous position that the contents of the house had to be sold and the house was partially demolished.

 Finally, after the First World War, the estate and many of the houses were sold to East Suffolk County Council, to be divided into small holdings and farms for tenants who wanted to return to making their living from the land.

 The Colmans are famous for their mustard which is produced in Norwich - to find out more about the Colman Story please click on the link - http://www.colmans.co.uk/colmans-story.

 In 1945 Mrs Weaving sold the Stores to Mr Sidney Chambers who became the postmaster.
 The bungalow's front room was made into the post office.
 It was open from Monday to Saturday from 9 am to 6 pm except Tuesday which was early closing.